-Building on an amazing 2015 year, where Prince George celebrated a number of significant milestones – Kiwanis' 100th Anniversary, Prince George's 100th Anniversary, University of Northern British Columbia's 25th Anniversary and the Canada Winter Games – Kiwanis AleFest 2017 returns for a third year to bring you even more great craft beer, more great food, and more great entertainment.
+Building on an amazing 2015 year, where Prince George celebrated a number of significant milestones – Kiwanis' 100th Anniversary, Prince George's 100th Anniversary, University of Northern British Columbia's 25th Anniversary and the Canada Winter Games – Kiwanis AleFest 2019 returns for a fifth year to bring you even more great craft beer, more great food, and more great entertainment.
 It will be bigger and better and we hope raise more funds to serve the children of the world.

 Please click on the headings below to learn more.